syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Types.md

 ![Multiple axes support in WinUI Chart](Axis_images/WinUI_Chart_Axis_types_multipleAxis.png)

-In the above image, the Column is plotted based on additional X & Y axes, and SplineSeries (or remaining series) is plotted based on the primary and secondary axes.
+In the above image, the `ColumnSeries` is plotted based on additional X & Y axes, and `SplineSeries` is plotted based on the primary and secondary axes.